Sneha-Raj234/Sneha-demo/README.md

 # Sneha-demo
-A demo for github class
+A demo for git and github class